 Angular

 Angular is a frontend framework for single-page client applications using HTML and TypeScript.
 Developed by Google, Angular provides tools for building large-scale applications.
-It includes two-way data binding, dependency injection, and an extensive suite of developer tools.
+It includes two-way data binding and dependency injection, along with an extensive suite of developer tools.

 04